oharaandrew314/TrustGrapher/readme.txt

 Feature fix: Should now show that Agents no longer trust eachother due to new low feeedback values (untested) Feature fix: You will no longer see Agents with no Edges in Trust Graphs.
 An Agents will now only appear when it trusts another one
 Bug Fix: If you add a new Agent to the graph through the event injector, the simulator will no longer crash when it attempts to add it
+Refactor: The Simulator menu bar is now it's own class
 Refactor: Merged forward and backward events with graphEvent method for SimGraphs.
-They were too similar to keep seperate
+They were too similar to keep seperate More Documentation

+	Revision 51
+New Bug Fix: The simulator view can be changed from grid to tabbed again Bug Fix: Removing a graph from the AlgorithmLoader will now always remove the correct GraphConfig New Feature: Updated the look of the options and algorithm loader windows to be cleaner New Feature: When the otions button is pressed, if there is a simulation running, it will pause it
+Refactor: Removed GraphPair class, added the fullGraph as a JungAdapterGraph parameter to the SimAbstractGraph
+Refactor: Integrated the GraphConfigManager with the AlgorithmLoader.
+It isn't as clean this way, but the other way wasn't necessary.
+More Documentation

 --------------------------------------------------------------------------------